Furstenberg Nature Area

 Overview

-One of the best activities to do within Furstenberg is to watch wildlife.
+Furstenberg is a great place to watch wildlife.
 The system of trails winding through the park hold benches and viewing points, great for viewing wildlife.
 The swaying cattails of Furstenberg’s marsh offer a chorus of animal sounds.
 Several frog species call here in the evenings from spring through early summer.
 First Spring Peepers appear, then American Toads, then Gray Treefrogs, and finally Green Frogs in the late summer.
 During the day, Red-winged blackbirds make their famous “konk-la-ree” song, an indicator of the spring.
 Along the Huron River, there are more observation opportunities.
 The rare Trumpeter Swan will take a breather here in winter before making its way to the surrounding area to nest in the spring.
 Painted turtles, after a long winter snooze, will begin to sun themselves during the first balmy days at Furstenberg.
 Wildlife is abundant and exciting at this park.

 brochure leads the visitor through a series of numbered posts explaining the natural ecosystems.